 - Not always the best for corporate giveaways

-The humble t shirt has evolved over the past one hundred years to two distinct fits: fitted and baggy.
+The humble t-shirt has evolved over the past 100 years to two distinct fits: fitted and baggy.
 What could the near future hold?
 As tastes and environments continue to change, so will one of the world’s most popular articles of clothing.